Plot a polar histogram (rose, sector, windrose diagrams)

 Set map boundary frame and axes attributes.
 (See full description) (See cookbook information).
 Remember that “x” here is radial distance and “y” is azimuth.
 The ylabel may be used to plot a figure caption.
 The scale bar length is determined by the radial gridline spacing.

 Give a CPT.
 The r-value for each sector is used to look-up the sector color.
 Cannot be used with a rose diagram.
 If modern mode and no argument is given then we select the current CPT.

 Shift sectors so that they are centered on the bin interval (e.g., first sector is centered on 0 degrees).

 Plot vectors showing the principal directions given in the mode_file file.
 Alternatively, specify -Em to compute and plot mean direction.
 See -M to control the vector attributes.
 Finally, to instead save the computed mean direction and other statistics, use [m]+wmode_file.
 The eight items saved to a single record are: mean_az, mean_r, mean_resultant, max_r, scaled_mean_r, length_sum, n, sign@alpha, where the last term is 0 or 1 depending on whether the mean resultant is significant at the level of confidence set via -Q.

-Do not draw the scale length bar [Default plots scale in lower right corner provided -B is used.
+Do not draw the scale length bar [Default plots scale bar in lower right corner provided -B is used.
 We use MAP_TICK_PEN_PRIMARY to draw the scale and label it with FONT_ANNOT_PRIMARY].

 - -Gfill (more …)